rotisserie-christian/portfolio/README.md

 This website hosts demo versions of my projects

-- **`crayonbrain`** - T

-I'm using an approach where all the main content renders within a single route, progressively loading heavier assets and dependencies using Interaction Observer.
+The main interactive components render on the home page, progressively loading heavier assets and dependencies using Intersection Observer.

 # Dependencies
 ### Audio / Visual